Ghatu (dance): Origin

-Since the tradition is handed over orally, the exact origin of the dance is unknown.
-There are many anomalies between the dance practice and the general practice of Gurung people.
-Gurung people follow Buddhist and Bon practices, while the dance is related to Hindu customs.
-Many aspects of the dance including Sati are alien to Gurung culture.
-The language of the song is also not in Gurung or any related language but in some Indo-Aryan language close to old Nepali language with influence of Awadhi language.
+Since the tradition is handed over orally, the exact origin of the dance were uncertain before but recent day research indicate Gurung are the actual inventor of this dance and was adopted by other community like Magar, dura, kumal.
+There were many anomalies between the dance practice and the general practice of Gurung people before because Gurung people follow Buddhist, Bon and Local Hinduism, before that animism and shamanism have also been found, while the dance is related to Hindu customs.
+Many aspects of the dance including Sati are alien to Gurung culture but later research found out that Ghatu dance were started to perform around 16th century after the death of Gurung King in that time period Hiduism have started spreading in those region with the influx of aryan people.
+Though the language of the song is also not in Gurung or any related language but in some Indo-Aryan language close to old Nepali language with influence of Awadhi, Bhojpuri and Tharu languages.
 It is also speculated that the queen Yambawati may be a woman from the southern plains who brought the song with her.
 King Pashramu and queen Yambawati are also considered to be the sixteenth century king and queen of the Lamjung kingdom of Nepal.

 Costume and props

 The dancers are dressed in Gurung cultural dress and jewelries.
 A crown made of flowers and roasted paddy is also worn by the dancers.
 Various props such as horse for the king, comb for the queen. bow and arrow are made each year by the people, which are used during the dance.